The Aboriginal Child & Youth Wellness Program

 The Ketso Yoh Facility:

-• Three (3) meals a day, plus nightly snacks are provided to all clients/residents;
+• Three (3) meals a day, plus nightly snacks are provided to all residents;

-• Bedding, towels, shampoo, disposable razor, comb, shaving cream, toothbrush and toothpast;
+• Bedding, towels, shampoo, disposable razor, comb, shaving cream, toothbrush and toothpaste are also provided;

-• The Hostel follows all standards required by health and fire by-laws;
+• All standards required by health and fire by-laws are adhered to;

 • Third Party Outreach and Housing Outreach services are available;